Broken fate line or (career line) meanings

 Having no fate line does not mean the person has ‘no career’ or that they are unmotivated, but instead, it is more likely that they prefer to take life as it comes, not bound by any demands, responsibility or purpose.

 Another example comes from a woman whom I know.
 She did not finish her schooling, leaving at the age of sixteen to earn herself a living.
-She did not have any significant plans or ambitions to be successful, but only wanted independence.
+Also, she did not have any significant plans or ambitions to be successful, instead wanted independence.
 She had no fate line, yet she was a regular and steady worker.
 It is possible, however, that she has one now, as these lines can form when situations change.

 The common aspect that I noted about both people is that they have no interest in worldly achievements or obligations.
-They accept whatever comes along, yet still, take responsibility for their role in life seriously.
-Someone not having a fate line explains quite a bit about the line and just how difficult it is to analyse on its own.
+They accept whatever comes along yet still take responsibility for their role in life seriously.

 Usually, when someone does have a full and straight line, the person has set himself life goals with purpose but with conventional boundaries which can limit the diversity as far as occupation is concerned.
 It does not, by any means show a perfect career.